filamentphp/filament/packages/panels/docs/02-getting-started.md

 > You can [customize your dashboard page](../panels/dashboard#customizing-the-dashboard-page) to change the grid and how many widgets are displayed.

-## Next steps with the panel builder
+## Next steps with the Panel Builder

 Congratulations!
 Now that you know how to build a basic Filament application, here are some suggestions for further learning: